danielneil/Shark-Doc/tutorials/RSI2.md

 #### 6. Let Shark do its thing

-(It might take a few minutes for Shark to cache the historical data file from yahoo finance).
+(It might take a few minutes for Shark to cache the historical data file from yahoo finance and then perform the backtest).

 With your new RSI2 Configuration, Shark has done three things.

 * Downloaded the historical data from yahoo finance
-* Ran your RSI2 backtest code against the historical data
+* Ran your RSI2 backtest code against the downloaded historical data
-* Produced a report detaiing the above.
+* Produced a report detailng its findings on the above

 If you click "Coins", you should have an image that looks like this: